biozal/NewWorld/dm/Echor Empire/House Jackson.md

 -  **Lady Maria Jackson (Rios)**: William is a grizzled veteran of many battles, in his 70s, with a long white beard and a scar over his left eye.
 He wears a suit of chain mail and carries a battle-axe that has been in his family for generations.
 Margaret is a kindly woman, in her 60s, with silver hair and a warm smile.
 She wears a simple gown of brown wool and carries a walking stick adorned with a carved eagle.

-Charles's siblings: Lord Henry Jackson and Lady Isabella Jackson.
-Henry is a tall and imposing man, in his early 40s, with dark hair and a thick beard.
+- **Lord Jacob Jackson**:  Jacob Lord Owen's son and Lord Charles brother.
+He is a tall and imposing man, in his early 40s, with dark hair and a thick beard.
 He wears a suit of black plate armor and carries a longsword that he inherited from his father.

-Isabella is a beautiful and cunning woman, in her late 30s, with long red hair and a mischievous smile.
+- **Lady Kayla Jackson**:  Kayla is Lord Owen's daughter and Lord Charles sister.
+She is a beautiful and cunning woman, in her late 30s, with long red hair and a mischievous smile.
 She wears a gown of red silk and carries a poisoned dagger that she keeps hidden in her sleeve.

 ## Cole Family